FAQs - Frequently Adventured Questions

 S.A.C. isn’t a tour operator, so we don’t issue any type of travel confirmation.
 The purpose of the trip to Russia should be listed as personal.

-We ask that our rally participants who are not citizens of EU countries please be responsible for learning the entry requirements of the individual countries.
+We ask our rally participants who do not come from the European Union to inform themselves about the respective entry regulations of the individual countries.

 3. Vehicle insurance and international driver’s license for Russia?